 - Have other women in your family who delivered past their due date

 - Were yourself born late

 Delivering more than two weeks after your due date can have some risks.
 The perinatal mortality rate (stillbirths plus early neonatal deaths) at greater than 42 weeks of gestation is twice that at term (4-7 deaths vs. 2-3 deaths per 1,000 deliveries).

 - Breathing problems in the baby

-- Slowed or stopped growth because the baby has run out of space in the womb
+- Slowed or stopped growth because of placental failure

 - A drop in the level of amniotic fluid -- the liquid that surrounds and protects your growing baby